Dreamed 2001/6/13 by Chris Wayan

 I present it to show that brief written records don't necessarily mean poor recall--or dull dreams.
 They contradict the prevalent view that dreamnesia is purely biochemical.
 There are cultural, psychological, and practical reasons people actively forget their dreams even as they're waking up.
 Building the Dreambank, I got so busy I lost touch with my dreams (like a real American!
 I felt so adult!)
 My recall dropped to zero; was this biochemistry?
 But the moment I made an effort, started scribbling on an envelope, I recalled six dreams in a night!
 While a couple of these (3 and 4) are probably scenes from one REM period, it's near-certain that these six records represent multiple REM sessions, yet from the handwriting I'm certain that I wrote it all down at once--half asleep in early morning.
 That means several of these dream-traces survived not just till the next nonREM period, but all night!

-So don't tell me dreamnesia is chemical--or inevitable!
+So don't tell me dreamnesia is inevitable!
 The water was there; I'd just ignored the well.

-I set for my therapist's office, but my car doesn't start.
+I have an appointment for therapy, but my car doesn't start.
 Call and say I'll be late.
-Have car towed to the mechanic, ride along, with my bike in the towtruck's bed.
+Have the car towed to the mechanic, ride along with my bike in the towtruck's bed.
 Bike from the garage over to Shelley's office; it's only a mile or so.
 Five minutes.

 Shelley say she sees a pattern in my family: we never get promoted in jobs, because we offend our bosses.
 Blunt, undiplomatic, if we see injustice we just have to scream about it.
 Noble, but not lucrative!